-As one of the largest and most active engine research groups in U.K., our research on internal combustion engines goes back to the late 1960s and involves 7 full-time members of academic staff, 25 PhD and RAs.
+As one of the largest and most active engine research groups in the UK, our research on internal combustion engines goes back to the late 1960s.

 The faculty working on Advanced Powertrain and Fuels at Brunel have been recognised for their outstanding skills.
 In 2015, Prof Zhao was elected as a Fellow of the Royal Academy of Engineering, joining other distinguished academics from renowned research institutions and technologists from world-leading engineering companies.
 Hua was honoured for his fundamental and applied research into novel engine combustion concepts, air hybrid engine and vehicle technologies, and advanced laser diagnostics for the development of high efficiency and ultra-low emission powertrains for the automotive industry.

 Find out about the exciting research we do in this area.
 Browse profiles of our experts, discover the research groups and their inspirational research activities you too could be part of.
 We’ve also made available extensive reading materials published by our academics and PhD students.